 Pigeon Key / Lighthouse Tour

-Maximum individual passanger weight may not exceed 300lbs, and maximim total weight of all passangers may not exceed 550lbs.
+Maximum individual passenger weight may not exceed 300lbs, and maximim total weight of all passengers may not exceed 550lbs.